compilation of mountains throughout the world shows that a major

 Moon revolves around it.
 The place where it is the least flexible

-is shown in dark blue above.
+is shown in dark blue above, next to Africa.
 This solid Earth (body) tide

 projection was "generated from the actual history of the tidal